 But the greatest challenge of all?
 Motivation.

-Side hustling is the work you do after or before your regular job, so the idea of working more after you’ve already worked a full day or before you go to work can be a daunting prospect.
+Side hustling to make extra money is the work you do after or before your regular job, so the idea of working more after you’ve already worked a full day or before you go to work can be a daunting prospect.

 But there’s a reason why you’re considering a side hustle and that reason is the reason you have to push beyond the feeling that a side hustle can be daunting.

 Now, what’s this THE reason?

 The reason you’re side hustling is your “why.”

 - Your “why” is the reason you’re thinking about side hustling.

 - Your “why” is the reason you’re going to work extra hours.

 - Your “why” is the reason you’re going to start taking action.